 Survivor Advocate

-Owner of Healing Hooves
+Founder of Healing Hooves

-Currently completing certifications in Equine Behavior & Management, as well as Animal-Assisted Interventions
+Currently completing certifications in Equine Behavior & Management, as well as Animal-Assisted Interventions through the Animal Behavior Institute

-Wife and Mom of 3
+Wife & Mom of 3

 Yukon